mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Setting this preference will display the description of the current server on the Action Bar.
+If this preference is enabled |ED| will display the description of the current server on the Action Bar.

 App Icon button?
 """"""""""""""""